Dream Theater: Live performances

-Dashes of humor, casualness, and improvisation are often attached to Dream Theater's concert.
+Dashes of humor, casualness, and improvisation are often attached to Dream Theater's concerts.
 For example, the performance of "A Change of Seasons" on Live Scenes from New York features changes to a series of instrumental breaks, with Myung playing a baseball organ melody, Petrucci playing the opening theme to The Simpsons, and Rudess playing the ragtime section of "When the Water Breaks" from Liquid Tension Experiment 2 (the latter is also heard on the album Live at Budokan).
 Several songs included on Once in a LIVETime include snippets of others' pieces, such as Lynyrd Skynyrd's "Free Bird" and Rimsky-Korsakov's "Flight of the Bumblebee."
 Other quotations include "Mary Had a Little Lamb" during "Endless Sacrifice" on the Gigantour, a calliope-inspired break between verses of "Under a Glass Moon", a quote of "Don't Cry for Me, Argentina"'s main melody played by Petrucci while performing the intro solo of "Through Her Eyes" in Buenos Aires, the Turkish March at a concert in Istanbul, and the opening riff of Rush's "A Passage to Bangkok" at a show in Bangkok, Thailand.
 On the "20th Anniversary World Tour", Rudess has even thrown in a short "Twinkle, Twinkle, Little Star" theme in a break during "Endless Sacrifice," and during a concert in Israel he started a spontaneous "Hava Nagila", with the rest of the band later joining in.
 During the band's 2017 tour, a snippet of Metallica's "Enter Sandman" was played during Dream Theater's own song "As I Am".

 Dream Theater's most unconventional live shows were performed during Derek Sherinian's time with the band.
 At selected shows the band members all swapped instruments and performed an encore as the fictitious band dubbed Nightmare Cinema.
-They usually performed a cover of Deep Purple's "Perfect Strangers," and, on one occasion, Ozzy Osbourne's "Suicide Solution," At some shows, Sherinian, Petrucci and Portnoy would take the stage together under the name "Nicky Lemons and the Migraine Brothers."
+They usually performed a cover of Deep Purple's "Perfect Strangers", and on one occasion, Ozzy Osbourne's "Suicide Solution".
+At some shows, Sherinian, Petrucci and Portnoy would take the stage together under the name "Nicky Lemons and the Migraine Brothers."
 Sherinian, wearing a feather boa and novelty sunglasses, would perform a pop-punk song titled "I Don't Like You" with Petrucci and Portnoy backing.
 During the Chaos in Motion tour, in several concerts before "Trial of Tears," Portnoy and Petrucci would switch instruments.

 Concert of the A Dramatic Tour of Events in 2012.
 LaBrie in the foreground; Myung and Rudess in the background.

 In the Score and Chaos in Motion DVDs, an animation has accompanied certain parts of the songs, showing the band playing along to the music as cartoon characters.
-On the Score DVD, during the song Octavarium, the band is seen performing in an octagonal shaped maze.
+On the Score DVD, during the song "Octavarium", the band is seen performing in an octagonal shaped maze.
 As the animation continues Jordan Rudess spontaneously turns into Santa Claus and John Petrucci catches fire.
 In "The Dark Eternal Night" from the Chaos in Motion DVD, the band battles against a monster by shooting fireballs from guitars, throwing drum sticks, and screaming.